Road adoption is where the council adopts existing or newly built streets that are considered beneficial to the public.

 New private streets

-New private streets, provided they are to be constructed in accordance with the council’s guidelines, can be adopted by legal agreement between the developer and the council under Section 38 of the Highways Act 1980.
+New private streets, provided they are to be constructed in line with the council’s guidelines, can be adopted by legal agreement between the developer and the council under Section 38 of the Highways Act 1980.

 Any road that was in existence before 1835 is assumed to be a publicly maintainable highway.
 They are more commonly known as ‘ancient highways’.